chanzer0/media-server-trivia/README.md

 TMDB_API_KEY=<your_tmdb_api_key>
 MEDIA_PATH=<path_to_your_media_files>
 ```
-These can be supplied in `docker-compose.yml` or directly in your environment. `HOST_PORT` controls which port the web interface listens on. `MEDIA_PATH` should point to the same media directory that your Plex server uses (required for Frame Color Challenge).
+These can be supplied in `docker-compose.yml` or directly in your environment. `HOST_PORT` controls which port the web interface listens on. `MEDIA_PATH` should point to the same media directory that your Plex server uses (required for Framed and Quote games).

 ## Running with Docker